basho/basho_docs/content/riak/kv/2.0.2/setup/upgrading/search.md

 i.e. _not_ the week before Christmas.

-The main goal of a live migration is to stand up indexes in the new Riak Search that parallel the existing ones in legacy.
+The main goal of a live migration is to stand up indexes in the new Riak search that parallel the existing ones in legacy.
 New writes add entries to both indexes while AAE adds entries in the new indexes for existing data.